 To use config files, you define the

-the current working directory and its parent directories for the specified file
+searches the current working directory and its parent directories for

 Each setting in the file must be specified on its own line, using the following format: